 What to Do After You’ve Been Exposed

 Unfortunately, there’s nothing to be done after immediate asbestos exposure, given that the latency period before cancer develops from asbestos can range from 10 to 60 years depending on how it traveled and how long have you been exposed to asbestos.
-There’s also little evidence of a single asbestos exposure causing disease, as it’s likely that most Americans have come into contact with the industrial material at least once.
+There’s also little evidence of a single instance of exposure causing disease, as it’s likely that most Americans have come into contact with the industrial material at least once.
 However, if you have worked regularly in old, decaying buildings or served in the military, you’ve probably been exposed repeatedly for longer periods of time.
 If this is the case and you find yourself exhibiting symptoms of mesothelioma, you may be able to take legal action.
 Request a free case evaluation to determine what you or your loved one could be eligible for.